mozilla/testpilot/docs/development/quickstart.md

    1. Type `about:config` in the URL bar, acknowledge the warning that appears.

-   1. Right click the list of preferences to summon a menu, pick New > String to create a new preference.

-   1. Enter `testpilot.env` for the name.

-   1. Enter `local` for the value.

    1. Right click the list of preferences to summon a menu, pick New > Boolean to create a new preference.